KJEB

 KJEB (95.7 FM) is a commercial radio station in Seattle, Washington.
 It broadcasts a classic hits radio format and is owned by iHeartMedia, Inc. The radio studios and offices are in Seattle's Belltown neighborhood northwest of downtown.

 KJEB has an effective radiated power (ERP) of 100,000 watts.
 The transmitter is on 173rd Avenue SE in Issaquah, Washington, on Cougar Mountain.
 KJEB broadcasts using HD Radio technology.
-The HD-2 digital subchannel simulcasts the sports radio format on KJR; the HD-3 subchannel carries the iHeartRadio soft adult contemporary service known as "The Breeze."
+The HD-2 digital subchannel simulcasts the sports radio format on KJR; the HD-3 subchannel formerly carried the iHeartRadio soft adult contemporary service known as "The Breeze."
+The HD3 subchannel has since been turned off.

 History

-Beautiful music (1960-1980)
+Beautiful music (1960–1980)

 On May 25, 1960, the station signed on the air.
-It was owned until 1963 by Ragan Jones, founder of the radio automation firm IGM.
+It was owned until 1963 by Rogan Jones, founder of the radio automation firm IGM.
 It aired a beautiful music format under the call sign KGMJ.
 In 1967, it was sold to Elroy McCaw, the owner of KIXI (880 AM), who kept the beautiful music format as a simulcast of the AM station.
 In 1970, Wally Neskog bought the stations, and changed KGMJ's call letters to KIXI-FM on October 19, 1978.

-Easy listening (1980-1986)
+Easy listening (1980–1986)

 In 1980, the simulcast with KIXI ended.
 The AM side adopted an oldies format, while the FM side programmed an easy listening format that played a mix of soft vocals and instrumentals, and was known as "KIXI Light".

-Soft adult contemporary (1986-1994)
+Soft adult contemporary (1986–1994)

 The station was sold in 1986 to Thunderbay Broadcasting.
 On April 28, 1986, it changed call letters and monikers to KLTX "95.7 K-Lite", airing a soft adult contemporary format.
 In December 1987, KLTX was sold to the Ackerley Group (owners of KJR).

 The station had a series of translators located in and around Seattle from the late 1980s through early 1990s.
 These included K292AL Everett (106.3 FM), K285AE Olympia (104.9 FM, now KTDD), K277AB Edmonds (103.3 FM), and K277AA Seattle (also located at 103.3 FM).
 The station was known for having a wide and diverse playlist, a rarity for an AC station.